 There are also many cases where a home birth is complete but the health of the mother or newborn requires skilled care.
 In cases such as a brain injury at birth, oxygen deprivation, or umbilical cord complications, a midwife or doula may not have the training and skills needed to assess the newborn and begin appropriate treatment.

 Getting Help after a Birth Injury

 It would be unfair to suggest that all midwives are negligent, or that all home births go horribly wrong.
-What this article means to suggest is that sometimes, labor and delivery does become complicated or mistakes are made.
-When that happens, it is the parents and child involved that suffer the consequences.
+What this article means to suggest is that sometimes there are complications or mistakes.
+When that happens, it is the parents and child that suffer the consequences.

-When medical mistakes, human error, or negligence cause birth injuries, it is important that parents learn more about their legal rights.
-Birth injury victims and their families are often entitled to compensation for their injuries or losses.
-In a case like a brain injury at birth, if the parents can prove that the midwife was negligent in her care, or should have called 911 or transferred the patient to a hospital, they may be entitled to compensation for their medical expenses and damages related to the loss of their child.
+When medical mistakes, human error, or negligence cause birth injuries, parents should learn more about their legal rights.
+Birth injury victims and their families are often entitled to compensation.
+In a case like a brain injury at birth, if the parents can prove that the midwife was negligent, they may be able to recover compensation for their medical expenses and other damages.